List of Australian Football League umpires: Active AFL umpires as of the end of season 2023

-Goal
+VFL/AFL umpires to have umpired 250+ games

+Bold text indicates the umpire is still active as of the end of season 2023.

 VFL/AFL players and umpires

 This list is of VFL/AFL footballers who umpired at least one match in the league, either as a boundary, field or goal umpire.
 There have been a total of 85 players to achieve this distinction.